 Do You Need a Plumber to Fix Your Broken Garbage Disposal?

 If your garbage disposal isn’t working correctly and you’ve tried the steps to unclog it, there may be something more serious going on, such as an electrical issue or the motor may have even gone out.
-If that’s the case, and you need a new one — we’re here to help.
+If that’s the case, and you need to replace the garbage disposal — we’re here to help.

 Trinity Plumbing is available 24/7 for emergencies and we provide a $25 discount on all service calls for first time customers.
-Plus, we’ll give you a free estimate right up front, so you’ll know the cost before we ever start the job.
+Plus, we’ll give you a free estimate right up front, so you’ll know the cost to replace the garbage disposal before we ever start the job.

 Call us today at (770) 480-7687 today to schedule an appointment.